lpan/lpan.github.io/_posts/2018-12-22-one-liner-dropbox-client.md

 stopped working.
 It logged me out, and prompted me to choose a different sync folder on a "supported file system".

+By the way, I run Ubuntu bionic on a two-year-old Thinkpad t460s.

 # How I use Dropbox

-I live in Emacs, and I am a heavy [Org mode](https://orgmode.org/) user.
-My use case of Dropbox is basically "**continuously** backing up my org files".
+I am a heavy [Org mode](https://orgmode.org/) user.
+I take notes in plain text, and my use case of Dropbox is simply "continuously backing up my notes while I type".

-If you are also into data infrastructure, my use case of Dropbox is literally "asynchronous single-master replication for fault tolerance purposes".
+If you are also into data infrastructure, my use case is very similar to "asynchronous single-master replication".
 All writes go through my Thinkpad, the master.
 The remote Dropbox folder is just a read-only follower that I occasionally "issue read-only queries" to, or used as a backup to construct a new master when the current master fails or gets stolen.

 Nevertheless, this replication setup has saved my life multiple times.
 I still remember, very vividly, that my Thinkpad couldn't boot during the exam season at the end of my sophomore year.
-Since I continuously replicated my all notes to Dropbox, I didn't lose any data and I was able to view them on my mom's Macbook.
+Since I continuously replicated all my notes to Dropbox, I didn't lose any data and I was able to view my latest notes on my mom's Macbook.
+Thanks mom!
-Thank you mom!

 # My failed attempts

 When the Dropbox client stopped working, my main focus was to find another similarly feature-rich remote storage client for Linux.
-I just wanted something to work so I wouldn't mind migrating to another storage back-end, such as Google Drive or AWS S3.
-Some of the candidates that I poked around with include [overGrive](https://www.thefanclub.co.za/overgrive) and [insync](https://www.insynchq.com/).
+I also wouldn't mind migrating to another storage back-end, such as Google Drive or AWS S3.
+Some of the optioned I considered include [overGrive](https://www.thefanclub.co.za/overgrive) and [insync](https://www.insynchq.com/).

-However, I concluded at the end that these solutions are way too feature-rich, and not **well-suited for my use case**.
+However, I concluded that these solutions are way too feature-rich, and not **well-suited for my use case**.

 For example, these clients are modelled as *mounting a remote file system onto your file system*.
 They try really hard to abstract the remote file systems away